CalebBell/fluids/docs/tutorial.rst

 Friction factors
 ----------------
+Friction factor is easily calculable with :py:func:`~.friction_factor`.

 >>> epsilon = 1.5E-6 # m, clean steel
 >>> fluids.friction.friction_factor(Re=15000, eD=epsilon/0.01)
 0.02808790938573186

-The transition to laminar flow is implemented abruptly at Re=2040, one of the latest experimental results which is accurate to +- 10.
+The transition to laminar flow is implemented abruptly at Re=2040, one of the latest experimental results which is accurate to +/- 10.
-If the Reynolds number is in the laminar regime, the transition happens automatically and the well-known solution fd = 64/Re is given.
+If the Reynolds number is in the laminar regime, the transition to a different correlation happens  automatically and the well-known solution fd = 64/Re is given.

 >>> fluids.friction.friction_factor(Re=150)
 0.4266666666666667

-Friction factor in curved pipes in available as friction_factor_curved.
+Friction factor in curved pipes in available as :py:func:`~.friction_factor_curved`.
 The curved friction factor is applicable for helices and coils, and to a lesser extent curved bends.

 >>> friction_factor_curved(Re=15000, Di=.01, Dc=2.5, roughness=1.5E-6)
 0.02984622907277626